What's New!

 Via della Conciliazione

-S. Maria in Traspontina and Oratorio per la Dottrina Cristiana
+S. Maria della Traspontina and Oratorio per la Dottrina Cristiana

 Oratorio di S. Maria Annunziata

-In the description below the plate Vasi made reference to: 1) Entrance to the Oratory;
+In the description below the plate Vasi made reference to: 1) Entrance to Oratorio della Dottrina Cristiana;

 2) Palazzo Giraud (in Piazza Scossacavalli); 3) Street leading to

-The small map shows also 4) Oratorio di S. Maria Annunziata.
-2) is shown in another page.
+The map shows also: 4) Oratorio di S. Maria Annunziata; 5) S. Maria della Traspontina.

 The view in March 2010

-The idea of opening a large street leading to Piazza S. Pietro was first debated during the pontificate of Pope Sixtus V who in 1586 relocated an obelisk at the centre of the square and in 1589 completed the dome of the basilica; in 1694 Carlo Fontana developed a project to pull down all the buildings between Piazza S. Pietro and Piazza Scossacavalli; other plans were developed in 1776, 1812 and 1850, but only in 1936 a project was eventually approved and financed; the first buildings were pulled down in that year, but, because of WWII, the new grand entrance to Piazza S. Pietro was completed in 1950 (the image used as background for this page shows the inscription celebrating the opening of the street).
-Via della Conciliazione
+The idea of opening a large street leading to Piazza S. Pietro was first debated during the pontificate of Pope Sixtus V who in 1586 relocated an obelisk at the centre of the square and in 1589 completed the dome of the basilica; in 1694 Carlo Fontana developed a project to pull down all the buildings between Piazza S. Pietro and Piazza Scossacavalli; other plans were developed in 1776, 1812 and 1850, but only in 1936 a project was eventually approved and financed; the first buildings were demolished in that year, but, because of WWII, the new grand entrance to Piazza S. Pietro was completed in 1950 (the image used as background for this page shows the inscription celebrating the opening of the avenue).

 Via della Conciliazione

-Small fountains which have been relocated: (left/centre) to Palazzo dei Penitenzieri; (right) to S. Alessio.
+Small fountains which were relocated: (left/centre) to Palazzo dei Penitenzieri; (right) to S. Alessio.
 They show the

 (left-above) Detail of the church façade and inscription above the entrance of the oratory; the inscription is based on Proverbs 19 - 27 "Stop listening to instruction, my son,